top of page

 About Celebrate & Create

 In Celebrate & Create, children engage in unique craft projects inspired by inclusive monthly celebration themes.
-These craft projects are based on social issues, which are also discussed at the event.
+These craft projects are based on social issues, which are discussed at the event.
 These events allow children to learn entry level and age appropriate information about a topic in a safe and inclusive environment.
 Our goal is to share impactful information through fun, free, accessible, and meaningful activities.
-Typically, a Celebrate & Create event are held each month.
-Examples of social issues we discuss include LGBTQ+ Pride, Independence Day, Small Businesses, etc. We look forward to your participation!
+Typically, one Celebrate & Create event is held each month.
+Examples of social issues we discuss include LGBTQ+ Pride, Citizenship, Food Waste, etc. Similar to our other programs, Celebrate & Create combines an entertaining activity with important social issues in the events.
+We look forward to your participation!

 Click here to suggest any social issue topics that you’d be interested to see!